 Gov. Larry Hogan speaks at a news conference on Wednesday afternoon (Screenshot)

-There are 505,557 confirmed cases of COVID-19 in Maryland as of Wednesday morning, according to the Department of Health, and 9,891 people in Maryland have died from the virus.
-The state’s positivity rate is 4.68%, which is within CDC recommended guidelines for containment.
-Maryland has conducted more than 12.2 million COVID-19 tests.
+There are 587,285 confirmed cases of COVID-19 in Maryland as of Wednesday morning, according to the Department of Health, and 10,987 people in Maryland have died from the virus.
+The state’s positivity rate is 5.13%, which is slightly above CDC recommended guidelines for containment.
+Maryland has conducted more than 15 million COVID-19 tests.

-About 82% of the people in Maryland have received at least one dose of the vaccine, and about 58% of the people in the state have received both doses of the vaccine.
+About 89% of the people in Maryland have had at least one dose of the vaccine, according to the Department, and about 63% of the people in the state have received both doses of the vaccine.